Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 • Smartphones ensure the availability of social media 24×7.

-When such behaviours are continued, they may disrupt normal routines, school work, work, sleep and relationships.
+When such behaviours are continued, they may disrupt normal routines like school work, working schedule, sleep and relationships etc.

-Not all people have a social media addiction, although the following indicators can be used to detect such addiction:
+What to look out, if someone is getting addicted to social media?
+Not all people have a social media addiction, although the following indicators can be used to identify such addiction:

 A. Behavioral Symptoms